 At midnight there will be the sound of lots of fireworks.
 People also like to 'toast' the start of Christmas day.
 Some people like to go to midnight services, but other prefer to stay at home and let off fireworks and then open their presents under the tree.
 More poeple are also going to over night parties and nightclubs as well now.

 Another Christmas Eve night tradition are 'globos', paper decorations with a light inside that float into the sky (like Chinese Lanterns).
 The sky is filled with them on Christmas Eve after midnight.

 Some people stay awake all the night chatting and seeing friends and family and then spend lots of Christmas Day sleeping.
 Some people may go to mass again in the morning or late afternoon on Christmas Day and there will be lots of yummy leftovers to eat!

-In Argentina the main language spoken is Spanish (called castellano by Argentines), so Happy/Merry Christmas is 'Feliz Navidad'.
+In Argentina the main language spoken is Spanish (still called castellano by Argentines), so Happy/Merry Christmas is 'Feliz Navidad'.
 Happy/Merry Christmas in lots more languages.